 A.S.
 BETHEL, CONTRIBUTING EDITOR In the 19 years that I have been alive, the topic of sexual intercourse has never been discussed in my family.
 We all know what it is—it’s just awkward to bring up.
-Yet, the media these days is lowering standards of what is “PG-13”; books detail the process of intercourse, and … Continue reading On the Dignity of Sex
+Yet, the media these days is lowering standards of what is “PG-13”; books detail the process of intercourse, and music hints at experiences.
+“Sex” has become a topic with … Continue reading On the Dignity of Sex

 LISA ANN YU, STAFF WRITER